codetojoy/presentations/PEI_Devs_Random_Walk/ReadMe.md

 * As an observer, pay attention to the presentation dimension of a talk.
 You'll discover lots of tricks.
 * Most speakers practice their talks, **aloud**, many times.
 It's important for timing, knowing the material, and managing nervousness.
 * Use a stopwatch during practice and during the talk.
 Identify temporal milestones.
+* If you are running out of time, with lots of material, **don't** speed through the slides to get to the end.
+You're not receiving a grade on the # of slides presented.
+Skip slides discreetly, and generalize your points into an elegant take-away message.
 * Buy a remote clicker/laser pointer.
 * It's always scary to speak in public, but it does get easier with experience.
 Consider a public speaking class, such as ToastMasters.
 Take a class in acting, or improv theatre.
 * For a talk, contact the organizers about A/V stuff so that no one is surprised.